vseryakov/backendjs/README.md

 * Supports several PUB/SUB modes of operations using Redis, RabbitMQ, Hazelcast.
 * Supports async jobs processing using several work queue implementations on top of SQS, Redis, DB, RabbitMQ, Hazelcast.
 * ImageMagick as a separate C++ module for in-process image scaling, see bkjs-wand on NPM.
-* REPL(command line) interface for debugging and looking into server internals.
+* REPL (command line) interface for debugging and looking into server internals.
 * Supports push notifications for mobile devices, APN and GCM/FCM.
 * Supports HTTP(S) reverse proxy mode where multiple Web workers are load-balanced by the proxy server running in the master process instead of relying on the OS scheduling between processes listening on the same port.
-* Can be used with any MVC, MVVC or other types of frameworks that work on top or with the Express server.
+* Can be used with any MVC, MVVC or other types of frameworks that work on top of, or with, the Express server.
 * AWS support is very well integrated including EC2, S3, DynamoDB, SQS and more.
 * Includes simple log watcher to monitor the log files including system errors.
 * Supports i18n hooks for request/response objects, easily overriden with any real i18n implementation.